mantidproject/mantid/docs/source/interfaces/indirect/Indirect Elwin & Iqt.rst

 of input files.

 .. image:: ../../images/Inelastic_Data_Analysis_GUI.png
-  :width: 450
+  :width: 750
+  :align: center

 Elwin Options
 ~~~~~~~~~~~~~

 File or Workspace
-  Choose to download data from a file or a workspace by using this dropdown menu.
+  Choose to load data from a file or a workspace by using this dropdown menu.
 See image below for demonstration of how to load files using either option.

 .. figure:: ../../images/ElwinLoad.gif
    :width: 600px